cloud-sergio/appsec-test/Challenge_Answers.md

 The following docker project seems to have outlined the requirements for this challenge.
 This project has been updated recently and does the following:
 Certificate Expiry Monitor Controller monitors the expiration of TLS certificates used in Ingress.

-# Before running this on my network I would read through all the code and verify that I know what it is doing and I would put in a change log for change management.
 docker pull mercari/certificate-expiry-monitor-controller